riyac12/azure-aks-docs/articles/aks/istio-gateway-api.md

 ```

   > [!NOTE]
-  >  The above manifest enables access logging across the entire mesh including `Istio sidecars` and `Gateway`pods.
+  >  The above manifest enables access logging across the entire mesh, both for `Gateway` pods as well as sidecar proxies injected by Istio.
 Use selectors to target specific pods.
 Refer to the [Istio add-on documentation][istio-telemetry] for more details on how to configure access logging with the `Telemetry API`.

 ## Clean up resources